himanshu18701/life-skills-track/technical_paper.md

     }
 }
 ```
-In this code, we store the `name`, `company` and `fuelPercent` and added some method `refuel`.
-However, this code violates the single responsibility principle.
+In this code, we store the `name`, `company`, and `fuelPercent` and a method `refuel`.
+However, this code doesn't follow the single responsibility principle.
 To fix this issue, we should implement a separate class that deals with fuel service.

 ```java
 class Car {